alibek-git/sales-data/README.md

 The goal of the assignemnt is to simulate a real-life analytics task while sticking to the principles of the [ActivitySchema](https://github.com/ActivitySchema/ActivitySchema.git).
 As a scenario it was chosen to simulate the activity of five salespeople of an assumed comapny, and to analyze their activity and efficiency.

 # 2. Plan
-This assignment was implemmented by following these steps:
+This assignment was implemmented by following these steps:<br />
   a.
 Generate dummy data using Python script;<br />
   b.
 Upload the generated data into the Google Cloud Storage bucket;<br />
   c.
 Create datasets in BigQuery using data from GCS;<br />